-Ferguson Township has completed a stormwater user fee feasibility study.
+Ferguson Township has completed Phase 1 of a stormwater user fee feasibility study.

 The Township’s consultant Elizabeth Treadway of Wood -- in partnership with Gannett Fleming -- presented the study findings at the Regular Meeting of the Board of Supervisors on Monday, May 21, 2018.

 The study considered the following questions:

 • What are the problems, needs and opportunities of the current stormwater program